 "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
 (Romans 8:28, NIV)

-As I consider Psalm 32:8, I marvel that God doesn't command or order us.
-Rather, he teaches, enlightens, and counsels us so that we can make good decisions ourselves.
+As I consider Psalm 32:8, I marvel that God doesn't command or order us here.
+Rather, he teaches, enlightens, and counsels us in his Secret Place so that we can make good decisions ourselves.
 If you order the lives of your children beyond their early years, they can never grow to maturity.
 God leads the way and trusts us to follow.
 That is our part in this journey of faith.

 Don't Be a Mule!
 (Psalm 32:9)

 The alternative to seeking God's counsel, of course, is stubbornness.

 We humans start out as extremely self-centered infants.
 We feed, we mess diapers, we sleep, and we cry when something isn't quite to our liking.
 But we change (I hope).
 We grow.
 We respond to love and to discipline.
 Our parents patiently teach us in a thousand moments to listen, to obey, to be polite, to love, to care about others.
 All is well -- and then we become teenagers, hard-wired by the Creator to become independent of our parents.
 Those years can be tough, and some of us never outgrow the rebelliousness.
 God warns us through the psalmist: